YernurNurlanov/SDPFinal/README.md

 #### Implementation in Project
 - **`Observer` Interface**: Outlines the contract for observers, primarily the `update(String message)` method, which is called when the subject's state changes.
 - **`LeagueObserver` Class**: Implements the `Observer` interface and represents an observer in the football league context.
 It receives and processes notifications from the `FootballLeague`.
+- **`FootballLeague` Class**: This class can add, remove, notify observers.
+And class has observers list.

 #### Usage
 - The pattern enables `LeagueObserver` instances to receive real-time updates from the `FootballLeague` whenever a significant event occurs, like the addition of a new team.